atki7828/uidaho-fire/README.md

 ![Data Flow Diagram that shows how the system should work to accomplish all goals.](https://github.com/atki7828/uidaho-fire/blob/master/Documents/FIRE%20-%20Activity%20Diagram%20V2%20-%20White%20Background.png?raw=true "Activity Data Flow Diagram")

+The following class diagram shows our modular approach to accomplishing our goals listed above.
+The main class controls the Iridium-9523 functionality and the second class helps the Iridium accomplish security through AES-128 bit encryption and decryption functionality.

 ![Class Diagram that shows our modular design and how the cryptosystem works with the Iridium class.](https://github.com/atki7828/uidaho-fire/blob/master/Documents/FIRE%20-%20Class%20Diagram%20V3.png?raw=true "UML Class Diagram")

 ## Notes